Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Intrinsic Feedback

 \subsection{Current Approaches}

+By harnessing the foundations established in the \nameref{sec:LfF} section, we can now address \ref{item:irl-Q2} and \ref{item:irl-Q3} in the context of intrinsic feedback.
+While the aforementioned LfF frameworks can be easily adapted to incorporate intrinsic feedback \citep{luo_drlpref_2018}, it is important to highlight recent works that specifically focus on new LfF approaches that take into consideration the downsides of intrinsic feedback.
+To do so, many of these approaches draw inspiration from the foundational LfF frameworks \citep{xu_accelerating_2021, akinola_accelerated_2020, wang_maximizing_2020}.

-Over the past decade, there have been only a handful of works that have sought to combine intrinsic feedback with RL algorithms \citep{iturrate_robot_2010, iturrate_errprl_2015, ehrlich_errpcoadapt_2018, kim_intrinsic_2017, kim_flexible_2020, xu_accelerating_2020, luo_drlpref_2018, akinola_accelerated_2020, wang_maximizing_2020}.
-To gain a better understanding of the approaches taken, we breakdown the intrinsic IRL literature into three main approaches with respect to the how IRL is utilized: proof-of-concept, adaptive, and novel.
-The goal of most proof-of-concept works is to test the combination of BCI and IRL in different simulated and real-world toy environments.
-Adaptive approaches aim to adapt existing IRL works to function with intrinsic feedback.
-Novel approaches aim to explore intrinsic feedback while also progressing the IRL field forward by proposing new or iterative improvements to algorithms.
-Often, these novel approaches introduce new ideas that aim to compensate for intrinsic feedback's inherently noisy signals.
-As before, we provide an brief analysis of each work from the perspective of the RL challenges with a focus on aptitude.
+With the relatively recent emergence of intrinsic feedback, only a limited number of works have been produced \citep{iturrate_robot_2010, iturrate_errprl_2015, ehrlich_errpcoadapt_2018, kim_intrinsic_2017, kim_flexible_2020, xu_accelerating_2021, luo_drlpref_2018, akinola_accelerated_2020, wang_maximizing_2020}.
+Thus, we attempt to provide a comprehensive review of these known works.
+Nonetheless, the categorization of the intrinsic feedback literature provides valuable insights into current approaches and potential future directions.
+We classify these works into three categories: proof-of-concept, adaptive, and explorative.
+Proof-of-concept approaches focus on demonstrating the feasibility and potential benefits of using intrinsic feedback.
+This is done by testing the combination of BCI and interactive RL in different simulated and real-world toy environments.
+Adaptive approaches seek to adapt existing LfF frameworks to function with intrinsic feedback.
+Explorative approaches delve into the exploration of intrinsic feedback while also improving upon existing LfF ideas.
+This is typically done by introducing ideas that aim to compensate for the misclassification of intrinsic feedback so that the impact of a noisy feedback signal can be reduced.
+In the following sections, we provide a brief qualitative analysis of each work from the perspective of aptitude and alignment alleviations.
+To facilitate comparison, a summary of these intrinsic feedback works is provided in Table~\ref{tab:irl_works}.